 We recognize cash equivalents, receivables, payables and debt in our consolidated balance sheets at their carrying amounts.
-The fair values of these financial instruments, except for long-term debt, approximate their carrying amounts.
-The estimated fair values and carrying amounts of the long-term debt, including the current portion, were as follows:
+The fair values of these financial instruments, except for long-term debt other than finance leases, approximate their carrying amounts.
+The estimated fair values and carrying amounts of the long-term debt, including the current portion and excluding finance leases, were as follows:

-Decemb er 31, 2018 December 31, 2017
+December r 31, 2019 December 31, 2018

 (Thousands of Dollars)

-Fair value \$ 3,056,704 \$ 3,677,622
+Fair value \$ 3 3,442,001 \$ 3,056,704

-Carrying amount \$ 3,111,996 \$ 3,613,059
+Carrying amount \$ 3 3,331,839 \$ 3,111,996

-We have estimated the fair value of our publicly traded notes based upon quoted prices in active markets; therefore, we determined that the fair value of our publicly traded senior notes falls in Level 1 of the fair value hierarchy.
-With regard to our other debt, for which a quoted market price is not available, we have estimated the fair value using a discounted cash flow analysis using current incremental borrowing rates for similar types of borrowing arrangements and determined that the fair value hierarchy.
+We have estimated the fair value of our publicly traded notes based upon quoted prices in active markets; therefore, we determined that the fair value of our publicly traded notes falls in Level 1 of the fair value hierarchy.
+With regard to our other debt, for which a quoted market price is not available, we have estimated the fair value using a discounted cash flow analysis using current incremental borrowing rates for similar types of borrowing arrangements and determined that the fair value falls in Level 2 of the fair value hierarchy.